QD-MAPPER: A Quality Diversity Framework to Automatically Evaluate Multi-Agent Path Finding Algorithms in Diverse Maps: Map Generation Approach

-\mysubsubsection{Two-Algorithm Experiments.} To compare two given MAPF algorithms in two-algorithm experiments, we aim to generate maps that maximize the performance gap between the two algorithms.
-We consider two pairs of comparisons: (1) EECBS vs. PBS, and (2) PIBT vs. LTF.
+\mysubsubsection{Two-Algorithm Experiments.} To compare two given MAPF algorithms, we aim to generate maps that maximize the performance gap between the them.
+We consider two pairs of comparisons: (1) EECBS vs. PBS and (2) PIBT vs. LTF.
 We compare EECBS and PBS because (1) both suboptimal algorithms use a two-level search based on collision avoidance, (2) both find near-optimal solutions empirically, and (3) few prior works have compared them thoroughly.
 We compare PIBT and LTF because (1) both use a pre-defined policy, either rule-based or learned, to move the agents step by step to their goals while avoiding collisions, (2) both run fast but suffer from deadlocks, and (3) while the LTF work~\cite{learntofollow2024} has compared them on warehouse maps, showing that LTF outperforms PIBT, we want to find cases where PIBT outperforms LTF.
+To compare EECBS and PBS, we set the objective as the absolute difference in the average CPU runtime.
+Concretely, the objective of a generated map $\xv \in \Xv$ is computed as $f(\xv) = |t_{\text{EECBS}}(\xv) - t_{\text{PBS}}(\xv)|$.
+Similarly, to compare PIBT and LTF, we set the objective as the absolute difference in the regularized success rate, i.e., $f(\xv) = |r_{\text{PIBT}}(\xv) - r_{\text{LTF}}(\xv)|$.